 Pricing is based on a number of factors, the most important being the area shown.
 Generally, in any series of maps the World map and the map of America/North America will be the most valuable, while maps of some European countries, or parts of Africa and Asia can be much less highly priced.
 Essentially, World maps are often the most decorative map in an atlas, and the type of map that everyone would like to own, so the demand is very high.
 Similarly, the United States is the strongest regional market, so demand for material relating to the Americas is also very high.
 Some parts of Europe, however, do not have a strong domestic market, and so demand is much less.

-Other factors than can influence the price are the rarity, age, the historical importance of the map, the decorative value (i.e. cartouches, vignettes and sea-monsters), the colouring, and overall condition of the map and the paper it is printed on.
+Other factors than can influence the price are the rarity, age, the historical importance of the map, the decorative value (i.e. cartouches, vignettes and sea-monsters), the coloring, and overall condition of the map and the paper it is printed on.

 The final factor is the dealer’s individual evaluation of the map, and two dealers can look at the same map, and come up with completely different numbers.
 Neither price is right, and neither wrong.
 It is simply a matter of opinion.

-A final piece of advice is about haggling: all too often the newspapers and television programmes give the impression that haggling is an accepted part of dealing with the antique trade.
+A final piece of advice is about haggling: all too often the newspapers and television programs give the impression that haggling is an accepted part of dealing with the antique trade.
 Most dealers will give a discount of the marked price, which is now part and parcel of trade now.
 However, haggling below this level is generally ill-advised: it may work, and save the buyer some money in the short-term, but in the long-term, it is likely to backfire.
-Every dealer has his favourite collectors and will offer choice items to them first: hagglers will find themselves further down the list and so will be offered material refused by everybody else.
-They will see the items that are "not quite right", and end up with a second-rate collection.
+Every dealer has his favorite collectors and will offer choice items to them first: hagglers will find themselves further down the list and so will be offered material refused by everybody else.
+They will see the items that are “not quite right”, and end up with a second-rate collection.